MacroDave/bimets/README.md

 # bimets
-Playing around with the bimets package in R
+Estimating the RBA MARTIN model in R using the bimets package.